mikeking214/mikeking214.github.io/_posts/2013-12-22-learn-latex.md

 ###How to Use LaTeX

 #### Choose a Program
 LaTeX is different from Microsoft Word and there are a few ways it can be used.
-The easiest way to get started is with a web-based program that is all set up and has nothing to install.
+The fastest way to get started is with a web-based program that is all set up and has nothing to install.
 These are free for personal use, have nice interfaces, and will make it easy to learn the basics of creating LaTeX documents.
 However, I recommend turning off the auto-compile feature as this will not allow you focus on the content of the work, as intended with LaTeX.
 Try one of these websites, create an account, and get started.

 ##### Web Apps - Easiest Way to Start

 * <a markdown="0" target="_blank" href="https://www.writelatex.com/">WriteLaTeX</a>
 * <a markdown="0" target="_blank" href="https://www.sharelatex.com/">ShareLaTeX</a>

 If you would like to work entirely on your own computer and manage all your files locally, rather than deal with the website every time, there are many free available programs.
-They are all very similar, but I would suggest <a markdown="0" target="_blank" href="http://www.tug.org/texworks/">TeXworks</a>.
-These are installed like any other program and include all the packages you need.
+They are all very similar, but I would suggest <a markdown="0" target="_blank" href="http://sourceforge.net/projects/texstudio/?source=dlp">TeXstudio</a>.
+It has some great features that make learning the language and debugging very easy, and the interface is great.
+These applications are installed like any other program and include all the packages you need.
 If you are going to be using LaTeX for more than just a resumé, having it on your computer is ideal.
 Follow the installation instructions and start a new document.

 ##### Programs to Compile on Your Own Computer

+* <a markdown="0" target="_blank" href="http://sourceforge.net/projects/texstudio/?source=dlp">TeXstudio</a> - (Mac, Linux and Windows - Recommended!)
 * <a markdown="0" target="_blank" href="http://www.tug.org/texworks/">TeXworks</a> - (Mac, Linux and Windows)
 * <a markdown="0" target="_blank" href="http://pages.uoregon.edu/koch/texshop/">TeXshop</a> - (Mac only)
 * <a markdown="0" target="_blank" href="http://miktex.org/download">MiKTeX</a> - (Windows only)